Constance Nunes Flaunts Her Curvy Backside In A Series Of Sexy Bikini Photos

 Constance Nunes is showing off her famous figure on social media, and her loyal fans absolutely love it.

-On Tuesday, Constance Nunes took to her Instagram account to share a series of photos of herself wearing multiple bikinis, and flaunting her curves.
+On Tuesday, Constance Nunes took to her Instagram account to share a series of photos of herself wearing multiple bikinis and flaunting her curves.

 In the first photo, the Car Masters: From Rust to Riches star is seen wearing a high-waisted black bikini.
-She turns her back to the camera and shows off her curvy backside while sporting damp, wavy hair and a deep tan, which is seen in all of the photo.
+She turns her back to the camera and shows off her curvy backside while sporting damp, wavy hair and a deep tan, which is seen in all of the photos.

 In the other pictures, Constance wears other bathing suits, such as nude string bikini, a skimpy white bikini, and a burnt orange version of the swimwear.